ExploringML/fh-dev-utils-examples/README.md

 # Usage

-First, install the fh-dev-utils package in your Python environment.
+Install the fh-dev-utils package in your Python environment.
 ```sh
 pip install fh-dev-utils
 ```

-Then, clone the fh-dev-utils-examples repo:
+Clone the fh-dev-utils-examples repo:
 ```sh
 git clone https://github.com/ExploringML/fh-dev-utils-examples.git
 cd tailwind-basic
 ```

-Finally, run the FastHTML app and open in a browser with the url `http://localhost:5001`.
+Run the FastHTML app and open in a browser with the url `http://localhost:5001`.
 ```sh
 python main.py
 ```